chinapedia/wikipedia.abstract.en/Page/Sydney_Harbour_Bridge.md

 Arch construction itself began on 26 October 1928.
 The southern end of the bridge was worked on ahead of the northern end, to detect any errors and to help with alignment.
 The cranes would "creep" along the arches as they were constructed, eventually meeting up in the middle.
 In less than two years, on Tuesday, 19 August 1930, the two halves of the arch touched for the first time.
 Workers riveted both top and bottom sections of the arch together, and the arch became self-supporting, allowing the support cables to be removed.
 On 20 August 1930 the joining of the arches was celebrated by flying the flags of Australia and the United Kingdom from the jibs of the creeper cranes.[66]

-The_bridge_in_curve_1926.jpg's painting of the arch under construction.]]
-JJC_Bradfield_Sydney_Harbour_Bridge_1932.jpg riding the first test train across the bridge on 19 January 1932]] Once the arch was completed, the creeper cranes were then worked back down the arches, allowing the roadway and other parts of the bridge to be constructed from the centre out.
+'s painting of the arch under construction.]] riding the first test train across the bridge on 19 January 1932]] Once the arch was completed, the creeper cranes were then worked back down the arches, allowing the roadway and other parts of the bridge to be constructed from the centre out.
 The vertical hangers were attached to the arch, and these were then joined with horizontal crossbeams.
 The deck for the roadway and railway were built on top of the crossbeams, with the deck itself being completed by June 1931, and the creeper cranes were dismantled.
 Rails for trains and trams were laid, and road was surfaced using concrete topped with asphalt.[67]
 Power and telephone lines, and water, gas, and drainage pipes were also all added to the bridge in 1931.

 The pylons were built atop the abutment towers, with construction advancing rapidly from July 1931.
 Carpenters built wooden scaffolding, with concreters and masons then setting the masonry and pouring the concrete behind it.
 Gangers built the steelwork in the towers, while day labourers manually cleaned the granite with wire brushes.
 The last stone of the north-west pylon was set in place on 15 January 1932, and the timber towers used to support the cranes were removed.[68][69]